Calvin Chu pitches Palette at the HAXLR8R Demo Day in San Francisco. All event images by the author for Core77.

 "It's just like Lego," noted Calvin Chu, one of the co-founders of Palette.
 The audience nodded in recognition, and it was clear he had used that line before and refined it for the perfect a-ha moment.
 "Play with publicly-available pets," said Yaroslav Axhhnyuk, CEO of Petcube, and the audience giggled at crisply-edited videos of animals interacting with the device.
 (Google any of these projects to find that they've already been mentioned multiple times in design blogs and others.)

 Many of the projects were (wisely) launched on Kickstarter shortly before or even during the event itself, while the pitch decks, stickers and display tables communicated that JDFI attitude.
 The level of polish speaks to the importance of presentation in an age of making that is so dependent on a solid pitch video and product photos that can go viral.
-In a world of Kickstarter, pitch events and design blogs, how your display and promote your product is almost as important as the product itself.
+In a world of Kkstarter, pitch events and design blogs, how your display and promote your product is almost as important as the product itself.

-What's not being discussed here is how this new accelerator model creates a microcosm of the globalization of production, where tech elites from major cities around the world (mostly Europe and North America) travel to southern China for manufacturing and then San Francisco to seek invting.
+What's not being discussed here is how this new accelerator model creates a microcosm of the globalization of production, where tech elites from major cities around the world (mostly Europe and North America) travel to southern China for manufacturing and then San Francisco to seek investing.
 It's like a smaller version of the crisscrossing map of how a laptop is made, with all its moving parts.
 But for a hardware startup, it's not just objects but the inventors and makers themselves who must travel, from one part of the world to another.